DevrexLabs/memstate/README.md

 # Memstate
 In-memory event-sourced ACID-transactional distributed object graph engine.
 Memstate is written in C# for .NET Standard 1.4.
 Memstate runs either embedded in your process or as a separate server process.

-## Contributions and governance
+## Governance, Support and Contributions
 Memstate is an open source project sponsored and governed by Devrex Labs, a LLC based in Sweden.
 Devrex Labs provides commercial support and consulting services.
 Contributions are welcome, check out the issues or submit a feature request.

+## Background and Objectives
+We also maintain OrigoDB, an in-memory database engine for .NET Framework.

+Memstate is a redesign based on our experience building and working with OrigoDB, taking the best parts and setting some new objectives:
+* Performance - OrigoDB does 3K TPS, we're now aiming at 100K per node
+* Simplified cluster coordination - OrigoDB Server has it's own replicated state machine implementation, memstate will piggy back on a distributed event streaming
+* Server and Engine integrated in same project
+* Better multi-platform support - moving to to .NET Standard (Core)
+* Interoperability - Besides the native .NET client we are supporting JSON over HTTP and JSON Web Sockets
+* Reactive - real-time push event notifications
+* Cloud ready - monitoring, control, service discovery, cloud based storage
+* Docker support - we will provide official docker images

+# Features
 ## In-memory object graph
 Your data fits in RAM, you might not need a database.
 Define your own object model and operations or use a built-in model such as redis, keyvalue, graph, relational or document, sparse array, etc